njfrew/njfdyf/assignments/Sprint-4/REFLECTION.md

 ## My problems that I ran into
 I ran into the problem of how exactly do I apply the instructions.
 Where do I put the protocol?
 How do I program the JS around this protocol?
 I think I followed OAuth's instructions to an extent, but not knowing where to apply these instructions made it almost impossible to get anywhere with this application.
 I tried.

+# UPDATE
+I looked more into OAuth and HybridAuth over the weekend.
+I understand it better and worked on some of the PHP files needed for it.
+I plan to have some working version of this to submit for the next assignment.